-WRIT 111 Coming to Voice: Writing Personal, Civic, and Academic Arguments asks students to write in different genres for a range of audiences, engage in intensive revision, and practice critical thinking through researched argumentation.
-Laying a general foundation for writing in the university and beyond, the course maintains a significant emphasis on scholarly research, including how to formulate appropriate research questions; how to find, evaluate, and integrate a range of credible sources; and how to add one's perspectives to an ongoing conversation.
+WRIT 111 Research and Writing (Rhetorically) asks students to write in different genres for a range of audiences, engage in intensive revision, and practice critical thinking through researched argumentation.
+Laying a general foundation for writing in the university and beyond, the course maintains a significant emphasis on scholarly research, including how to formulate appropriate research questions; how to find, evaluate, and integrate a range of credible and scholarly sources; and how to add one's perspectives to an ongoing conversation.

 Committed to providing highly motivated students an outstanding education grounded in the liberal arts, First-Year Writing is a central component of the Binghamton University Writing Initiative.
 Our mission is to foster the academic and civic literacies essential for success at the university and beyond!

 Amanda Winer is a senior studying History, Judaic Studies and Classical Civilization.
 She is proud to serve as the Marketing Intern for the Writing Initiative through the Faculty-Student Scholarship Program.
 Amanda served as a tutor in the Writing Center for two semesters and as the President of the Class of 2012.
 She is the Coordinator of Binghamton's Challah for Hunger chapter, a campus tour guide, Service Ambassador for the Center for Civic Engagement and much more!
 In her free time, Amanda enjoys playing volleyball, working with children and helping others.